ywz659789/ywz659789/README.md

 - 🌱 I’m currently learning more about deep learning techniques 🔍 and their applications in real-world scenarios.
 - 💞️ I’m looking to collaborate on projects related to intelligent vision systems 🖼️ and AI research.
 - 📫 How to reach me: ywz659789@gmail.com
-- ⚡ Fun fact: I enjoy swimming 🏊‍♂️, practicing meditation 🧘‍♀️, and have a passion for literature 📚 and writing ✍️!
+- ⚡ Fun fact: I enjoy swimming 🏊‍♂️, rock climbing 🧗‍♂️, and hiking 🥾!